 Even Tijuana’s raunchy, strip club scene of old is practically gone, and instead has undergone a refreshing revival in gastronomy and craft brewery.
 Even a surprising hipster scene has emerged!

-It’s always best to check out the State Department’s travel advisory website for updates on any safety rules and recommendations.
+But since safety is most likely still on everyone’s mind, before planning a trip to Tijuana or Baja California in general, it’s best to always check the State Department’s travel advisory website for updates on any safety rules and recommendations.

 Besides that, some safety rules of thumb I always follow are: